-Most of us in this study group picked up this little instruction book (77 pages) with the same thought.
+Most of us in this study group picked up this little 77-page instruction booklet with the same thought.
 No one seemed to feel they would struggle with the rule "do no harm"; after all, the vast majority of us never mean to intentionally do harm.
 But, don't minimize "do no harm" as a passive approach to meeting life's challenges.
 "Do no harm" does require action be taken, as the following example indicates:

 Your daughter has a Facebook account, and she shares with you her concern over accounts on Facebook regarding her friend who was supposedly seen violating the school athletic team's substance abuse policy.
 Do you advise her to do nothing?
 The gossip is flying and she is being pressured by others to take a stand against her friend.
 If she chooses to defend her friend in the conversations, she will be linked to her and the possible outcome if her friend is found guilty of the charge.
 If she joins in against her friend in the verbal attacks, even if the evidence seems there, she will be included as a member of a group of girls who feel it is completely right to play judge and jury; she will also be turning on her friend.
 We know that whatever action she takes will have a consequence.